Dominique Jones (American football): College career

 He played college football at Shepherd University in 2010.
 As a tight end Jones totaled 403 yards on 34 receptions and averaged 11.9 yards a catch.
 He led the team in touchdown receptions with nine.

 The Rams had their furthest Division II playoff run in the school's history and won the WVIAC title before becoming the first WVIAC team to advance to the national semi-finals.

 Professional career

 Sacramento Mountain Lions

 He played the 2011 season for the Sacramento Mountain Lions of the United Football League.

 Reading Express

 He signed with the Reading Express of the Indoor Football League in 2012.

 Indianapolis Colts

-On April 30, 2012, he signed with the Indianapolis Colts as a Undrafted free agent.
+On April 30, 2012, he signed with the Indianapolis Colts as an undrafted free agent.
 On October 8, 2012, he was released and was re-signed to the practice squad the next day.

 Miami Dolphins

 On October 24, 2012, he was signed by the Miami Dolphins to join the practice squad.
 On November 19, 2012, he was released.